Minnesota – Twin Cities

 Tractor Bench

 The Tractor Bench shown here has two mounting points to allow for the assembly of two tractors at the same time.
 One point has a tractor on it and the other to the right side of the bench is currently empty.
 All supplies and parts for building a tractor are easily at hand in the bins above and below the bench.
+Once the tractor is completed and tested, it is taken to the “warehouse” next door to the shop space and placed on a rolling “tractor rack”, ready to pack for shipping.

 Rolling Tractor Rack

 This method of storing tractors allows us to move them around the “warehouse” as we re-configure the space for various activities.
+The tractors can be positioned for easy access to the packing area when it comes time to pack carts.

 Warehouse, Metal storage, Painting, and Packing